Things to Do in Tampa, Florida

 Florida Museum of Photographic Arts

-3. Framed moments at Florida Museum of Photographic Arts
+3. Florida Museum of Photographic Arts

-The Florida Museum of Photographic Arts surprised me in the best way.
-Tucked inside a high-rise downtown, the museum spans a couple of floors with striking images lining each wall...black-and-white portraits, environmental photo essays, street scenes that stop you mid-step.
+This museum surprised me in the best way and in quickly became of of my favorite attractions in the city.
+Tucked inside a high-rise downtown, the museum spans a couple of floors with striking images lining each wall...black-and-white portraits, environmental photo essays, street scenes that stop you mid-step that completely won me over.

 The space isn’t huge, but it’s powerful.
 It gives you room to think, to stand quietly with an image and let it unfold.
 That kind of pause is rare, and it stayed with me.